vargaae/szallashu-admin/README.md

 ├── assets/               # Static assets such as images and icons ├── environments/         # Environment configurations (development, production)
 ```

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch with a descriptive name.
-3. Make your changes and commit them with clear messages.
-4. Push your branch and create a pull request.

 ## License